 Slot Machine Private Ownership in Texas

-It is legal to privately own a slot machine in the state of Texas without a legislative restriction on the date of manufacture of the machine.
+It is legal to privately own a slot machine in the state of Texas without a restriction on its date of manufacture.

 Gaming Control Board in Texas